IBM/SalesEnablement-VMware-L3/docs/Dedicated/Managing.md

 This screen image was created shortly after the provisioning completed for the instance.
 Notice only 10 of the 37 entries are displayed.
 For a complete list, expand the section below.

 ???
-Full listing of events in chronological order
+"Full listing of events in chronological order"
-    11/14/22 10:50	Start creating instance user and required services 11/14/22 10:51	Ordering additional private VLAN
+    11/14/22 10:50	Start creating instance user and required services

+    11/14/22 10:51	Ordering additional private VLAN

-    11/14/22 10:51	Ordering license of vCenter Server 11/14/22 10:51	Ordering vCenter Server upcharges
+    11/14/22 10:51	Ordering license of vCenter Server

+    11/14/22 10:51	Ordering vCenter Server upcharges

     11/14/22 10:51	Ordering 1 NFS Storage(s) for cluster vcs-dv-consolidated

     11/14/22 10:51	Start ordering management share

-    11/14/22 10:51	Ordering 2 socket NSX license or licenses of vCenter Server 11/14/22 10:51	Creating instance user and required services completed 11/14/22 10:52	Start ordering 3 bare metal ESXi servers 11/14/22 10:52	Verifying bare metal ESXi servers order 11/14/22 10:52	Start ordering Windows VSI for Active Directory/DNS 11/14/22 10:52	Start ordering subnets
+    11/14/22 10:51	Ordering 2 socket NSX license or licenses of vCenter Server

+    11/14/22 10:51	Creating instance user and required services completed

+    11/14/22 10:52	Start ordering 3 bare metal ESXi servers

+    11/14/22 10:52	Verifying bare metal ESXi servers order

+    11/14/22 10:52	Start ordering Windows VSI for Active Directory/DNS

+    11/14/22 10:52	Start ordering subnets

-    11/14/22 10:52	Additional private VLAN is provisioned 11/14/22 10:53	Granting access to NFS storages to new subnet 11/14/22 10:53	Subnet is ready
+    11/14/22 10:52	Additional private VLAN is provisioned

+    11/14/22 10:53	Granting access to NFS storages to new subnet

+    11/14/22 10:53	Subnet is ready

     11/14/22 11:20	Windows VSI for Active Directory/DNS is ready

     11/14/22 14:41	Bare metal ESXi server(s) with Private IP address(es) 10.87.32.138, 10.87.32.161, 10.87.32.175 are ready for cluster

-    11/14/22 14:42	Start ordering IBM CloudBuilder VSI 11/14/22 15:05	IBM CloudBuilder VSI is ready 11/14/22 15:09	Successfully trunked the additional private VLAN to bare metal servers 11/14/22 15:17	IBM CloudBuilder is ready for service 11/14/22 16:48	Start vCenter Server installation and configuration 11/14/22 17:06	vCenter Server installation and configuration completed 11/14/22 19:07	Start management services setup
+    11/14/22 14:42	Start ordering IBM CloudBuilder VSI

+    11/14/22 15:05	IBM CloudBuilder VSI is ready

+    11/14/22 15:09	Successfully trunked the additional private VLAN to bare metal servers

+    11/14/22 15:17	IBM CloudBuilder is ready for service

+    11/14/22 16:48	Start vCenter Server installation and configuration

+    11/14/22 17:06	vCenter Server installation and configuration completed

+    11/14/22 19:07	Start management services setup

-    11/14/22 19:12	IBM operational services are running 11/14/22 19:13	Ordering new VSI for Clouddriver 11/14/22 19:13	Preparing Clouddriver
+    11/14/22 19:12	IBM operational services are running

+    11/14/22 19:13	Ordering new VSI for Clouddriver

+    11/14/22 19:13	Preparing Clouddriver

     11/14/22 19:26	Clouddriver VSI (10.87.32.142) is provisioned

     11/14/22 19:42	Dismissing IBM CloudBuilder VSI

     11/14/22 19:54	Start ordering service infrastructure

-    11/14/22 19:55	Service infrastructure Veeam endurance iSCSI storage is ready 11/14/22 19:56	Start requesting service creation to IBM CloudDriver 11/14/22 19:56	Start obtaining service infrastructure
+    11/14/22 19:55	Service infrastructure Veeam endurance iSCSI storage is ready

+    11/14/22 19:56	Start requesting service creation to IBM CloudDriver

+    11/14/22 19:56	Start obtaining service infrastructure

     11/14/22 21:52	Service Veeam has been installed successfully.

     11/14/22 21:55	Release Clouddriver (10.87.32.142)

-    11/14/22 21:56	vCenter Server instance is ready to use 11/14/22 23:55	Cancel Clouddriver VSI (10.87.32.142)
+    11/14/22 21:56	vCenter Server instance is ready to use

+    11/14/22 23:55	Cancel Clouddriver VSI (10.87.32.142)

 35. Click the **Summary** option in the left-hand menu.